MapsPeople/documentation/sdks-and-frameworks/web/other-guides/display-language-1.md

 To provide multiple languages for items in the MapsIndoors CMS, such as "Meeting Room" or "Restroom", the translation must be provided by the user in the CMS.
 A translation can be provided in any language that is defined for this specific solution.
 In order to add support for additional languages that we currently do not support, please contact your MapsIndoors representative, and we will enable you to add translations in your desired language.

-Once language of choice has been added as supported language, you can add the translation by clicking on any POI, which will open a menu on the left side of the screen.
+Once your language of choice has been added as a supported language, you can add the translation by clicking on any POI, which will open a menu on the left side of the screen.
 Here, you will see the following menu point, where you can enter translations for the languages you wish.
 If a field is left empty, the fallback language is the default one.
 In the example below, English (en) and Danish (da) are the enabled languages:

 <div>
 <img src="../../../.gitbook/assets/languages-english-danish-enabled.png" alt="">